PPM Logo

 A. JURISDICTION

-2. The University will not regularly apply these Procedures to non-academic student conduct that occurs off-campus except in connection with an official University-Supported Activity.
-However, the University has the discretion to exercise jurisdiction under limited circumstances over off-campus conduct that would violate the Standards of Conduct or other University Policies if it had occurred on-campus.
+1. Off-Campus Jurisdiction.
+The University will not regularly apply these Procedures to non-academic student conduct that occurs off-campus except in connection with an official University-Supported Activity.
+However, the University has the discretion to exercise jurisdiction over off-campus conduct that would violate the Standards of Conduct or other University Policies if it had occurred on-campus, including but not limited to:

 a.
 Physical assault, threats of violence, or other conduct that threatens the health or safety of any person;

 b.
-University of California Sexual Violence and Sexual Harassment Policy violations, including, but not limited to, sexual assault, relationship violence, stalking, sexual harassment, and invasions of sexual privacy;
+University of California Sexual Violence and Sexual Harassment Policy violations, including sexual assault, relationship violence, stalking, sexual harassment, and invasions of sexual privacy;

 c.
 Harassment;